Wormwood

 Effects

-• Stimulation of the digestive system, which may help in boosting appetite and supporting bile production.
+• Digestive support: Stimulates the digestive system, which may help boost appetite and support bile production for better digestion1

 tansy, tanacetum vulgare, chrysanthemum vulgare